Amruthamsh/hack_colossus/README.md

 # Hack Colossus

-## Main Website for Colossus - A 24 hour National Level Hackathon to be held at Dr. Ambedkar Institute of Technolody
+## Main Website for Colossus - A 24 hour National Level Hackathon held at Dr. Ambedkar Institute of Technolody

 ## Installation